pnlbwh/dMRIharmonization/README.md

 ## 2. Install pipeline

 Now that you have installed the prerequisite software, you are ready to install the conda environment.
-For that, we ask you to follow the [Singularity](https://github.com/pnlbwh/dMRIharmonization/blob/7dad77905e5b5d23b58c705abcd3883b6054cad2/Singularity) file
+For that, we ask you to follow the [Singularity](https://github.com/pnlbwh/dMRIharmonization/blob/8cbd89421d22825a0ca05b6ddc0ac28d02cbb8f9/Singularity) file.

 ## 3. Download IIT templates